Backdoor Smoothing: Demystifying Backdoor Attacks on Deep Neural Networks: Empirical Evaluation

-\textbf{False negatives!} We now test a method to generate backdoor candidates given a network by \cite{wang2019neural}.
-The idea behind their algorithm is to generate a perturbation with a minimal mask that, when applied to any image (in a given input set), will cause \emph{all} images to return the same fixed class.
-In the original work, the size of the perturbation indicates if the trigger is functional or not.
-We generate a trigger candidate for each class on clean and backdoored models.
-As before, we add the candidates to the $25$ test points, compute the $\mEntr$, and feed the measure into the test.
-In contrast to our expectations, however, the test detects all of them as backdoors with the same, very low p-value.
+\paragraph{Perturbations from Neural Cleanse} Yet, there are approach to craft a perturbation at test time with the constraint of outputting the same class for all samples.
+On example is Neural Cleanse~\citet{wang2019neural}, an approach to determine whether a network is backdoored by generating trigger candidates.
+The idea behind their algorithm is that a backdoor leads to a perturbation of minimal size that, when applied to any image (in a given input set), will cause \emph{all} images to return the same fixed class.
+We generate a trigger candidate for each class on clean and backdoored models from our pool described above.
+As before, we add the candidates to clean test data, compute the $\mEntr$, and feed the measure into the Levene test.
+The test detects all of the inputs with the crafted perturbation as backdoors with the same, very low p-value.
 As a sanity check, we add the patterns found to the training data (which has not been used to generate them) and find that the accuracy on the targeted class is 100\% in all cases.

-\textbf{Conclusion.} Our measure, when combined with a test, reliably detects implanted backdoors.
-We further confirm that perturbations computed at test time (universal adversarial examples) are not detected.
-Yet, crafted backdoor candidates are found that manage to fool our detection.
-Hence, even benign networks contain variants of backdoors that emerge during training.
+The crafting mechanism was thus able to find a smoothness-inducing, although the patterns were not seen during training.
+We can thus refute that backdoors are a necessary condition for backdoor smoothing.